bfox87/Cryptocurrencies/README.md

 ## Cryptocurrencies Analysis

 ### Overview:
 One of our most important clients, Accountability Accounting, is planning to offer a new cryptocurrency investment porfolio.
 They've tasked us with creating a report and classification system for currencies on the crypto trading market.
-Unsupervised machine learning methods will be used since we're not predicting any known outputs.
+Unsupervised machine learning methods will be used since we are not predicting any known outputs.

 ### Process:
  - To begin, the dataset was first preprocessed (fields dropped, text fields changed, features standardized) so it could then be used in Principal Component Analysis (PCA).